philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 A different mode of creating patches.
 Watching the patch being made.
 Edit sequences.
 Like operation transform of google docs or what have you.

 Two projects which certainly have to tackle a concrete notion of the relation between high and low are Compcert and sel4.
 <https://www.cs.cmu.edu/~15811/papers/compcert-journal.pdf> I should more deeply understand what is going on here, but I suspect it doesn't work for our use case.
-Bisimulation over observable behavior is a trap.
+I suspect Bisimulation over observable behavior is a trap.

 Look more into prior work on recompilation